-The ultimate aim is to alleviate suffering resulting from placentally-related complications of pregnancy that remain a major cause of maternal and infant morbidity and mortality worldwide.
+The ultimate aim is to alleviate suffering resulting from placentally-related complications of pregnancy, such as miscarriage, growth restriction and stillbirth, that remain a major cause of maternal and infant morbidity and mortality worldwide.

 To achieve this aim, our objectives are:

 The Centre was endowed by a medical alumnus and the University is fully committed to its success, assigning the Centre academic positions and core laboratory and administrative space.
 The research activities of members are supported by grant income from the Wellcome Trust, the MRC, the BBSRC, the British Heart Foundation, Action Medical Research and other funding bodies, for which they are most grateful.